azabicki/Datalings/DATABASE_SETUP.md

 ### Game Settings Management
 - **Multiple Data Types**: Support for text, number, boolean, and list settings
 - **Active/Inactive Status**: Settings can be activated/deactivated like players
+- **Smart Activation**: List settings cannot be activated until they have at least one item
 - **Soft Delete**: Settings can be deactivated instead of deleted to preserve historical data
-- **List Management**: For list-type settings, easily add/remove individual items
+- **List Management**: For list-type settings, easily add/remove individual items via edit interface
-- **Unique Names**: Setting names must be unique across the system
+- **Unique Names**: Setting names must be unique across the system (validated during editing)
 - **Optional Notes**: Add descriptions to clarify setting purposes
 - **Ordered Lists**: List items maintain their order through the order_index field
+- **User-Friendly Messages**: Clear guidance when list settings need items added

 ## Security Notes

 - Database credentials are stored in `secrets.toml` (not version controlled)
-- All database operations use parameterized queries to prevent SQL injection
+- All database operations use parameterized queries with named parameters to prevent SQL injection
-- Player names are validated and sanitized before database operations
+- Player names and setting names are validated and sanitized before database operations
+- Duplicate name checking prevents data conflicts during editing